cncf/memorials/dan-kohn.md

 I thought it might be a good idea for us all to gather our thoughts, memories and stories of Dan and what he meant to us in one place.

+If you would like donate to a scholarship fund for his family, visit https://www.linuxfoundation.org/in-memoriam-dan-kohn/

 ## Chris Aniszczyk

 I first met Dan as I was bootstrapping CNCF and we were entering our crazy growth phase and needed to expand the team.
 While Dan and I didn't always agree on everything,